Supplier led roll-out

 I live in a block of flats.
 When will I get a Smart Meter?

 Large blocks of flats, say over 20 homes, can have technical problems connecting the Smart Meter to the In Home Display, as the meters are often in a common area at some distance from the room where the In Home Display will be located.
-The roll-out to these properties will be later when technical solutions have been investigated, probably starting late 2018.
+The roll-out to these properties will be in 2021 when technical solutions have been investigated and commissioned by a new company set up specifically to find solutions, the Alt HAN Co Ltd

-Small blocks of flats will be treated the same as other smaller properties during the national roll-out.
+Small blocks of flats are being treated the same as other smaller properties during the national roll-out.
+(Updated: 2020-02-05)